letsencrypt/cp-cps/CPS.md

 ### 1.3.1 Certification authorities

+ISRG is a CA that provides services including, but not limited to, issuing, managing, validating, revoking, and renewing publicly-trusted Certificates.
+These services are performed in accordance with the requirements of the ISRG Certificate Policy (CP) and this CPS.
+These services are provided to the general public with exceptions as deemed appropriate by ISRG management or in accordance with relevant law.

+ISRG PKI services are most commonly, but not necessarily exclusively, provided under the brand/trademark "Let's Encrypt".

 ### 1.3.2 Registration authorities

+ISRG serves as its own RA.
+RA services are not performed by third parties.

 ### 1.3.3 Subscribers

+See definition of "Subscriber" in Section 1.6.1 Definitions.

 ### 1.3.4 Relying parties

+See definition of "Relying Party" in Section 1.6.1 Definitions.

+Relying Parties must verify the validity of certificates via CRL or OCSP prior to relying on certificates.
+CRL and OCSP location information is provided within certificates.

 ### 1.3.5 Other participants

+Other participants include CAs that cross-sign or issue subordinates to the ISRG PKI.

+ISRG PKI vendors and service providers with access to confidential information or privileged systems are required to operate in compliance with the ISRG CP.

 ## 1.4 Certificate usage